 Most US travelers fly into one hub and out of the other, treating both countries as a single itinerary.
 Split-in, Tirana-out — or the reverse — works logistically and eliminates backtracking.

-Check the official EU immigration portal before booking your Croatia leg regarding ETIAS (European Travel Information and Authorization System) — pre-registration for Schengen entry by US passport holders is in the pipeline and alters border logistics when it activates.
+Check the official EU immigration portal before booking your Croatia leg regarding ETIAS (European Travel Information and Authorization System) — pre-registration for Schengen entry by US passport holders is in the pipeline and alters border logistics once it activates.

 albania vs croatia cost beaches and real logistics 2